-3. A FPN may be issued per parent per child.
+5. A FPN may be issued per parent per child.

-4. Penalty Notices may be considered appropriate if:
+6. Penalty Notices may be considered appropriate if:

-- Unauthorised absences of at least 10 consecutive school sessions (five school days). - Sessions either side of a weekend or school holiday will be counted as consecutive school days. - For poorly attending learners, at least 10 sessions (five school days) lost due to unauthorised absence during a school term.
+- Unauthorised absences of at least 10 consecutive school sessions (five school days) within a rolling 10 week period. - Sessions either side of a weekend or school holiday will be counted as consecutive school days. - For poorly attending learners, at least 10 sessions (five school days) lost due to unauthorised absence during a school term.
 These do not need to be consecutive. - For poorly attending learners, persistent late arrive at school in a term.
-Persistent means at least 10 sessions of late arrival. - The presence of an excluded child in a public place in the child's first five days of exclusion.
+Persistent means at least 10 sessions of late arrival. - The presence of an excluded child in a public place in the child's first five days of exclusion (N.B. points 2 to 4 do not apply where the FPN is issued for an excluded pupil in a public place.)

-6. The school must notify parents of the Attendance Policy and clearly state that parents may receive an FPN for an unauthorised leave of absence relating to holiday in term time.
+7. The school must notify parents of the Attendance Policy and clearly state that parents may receive an FPN for an unauthorised leave of absence relating to holiday in term time.

-7. Schools and the Education Welfare Services will take into account any exceptional circumstances when determining whether to issue a FPN.
+8. Schools and the Education Welfare Services will take into account any exceptional circumstances when determining whether to issue a FPN.